Moscow Metro: Lines

 Each line is identified by a name, an alphanumeric index (usually consisting of just a number, and sometimes a letter suffix), and a colour.
 The colour assigned to each line is its colloquial identifier, except for the nondescript greens and blues assigned to the Bolshaya Koltsevaya, the Butovskaya and Troitskaya lines (lines 11, 12, and 16, respectively).
 The upcoming station is announced by a male voice on inbound trains to the city center (on the Circle line and the Bolshaya Koltsevaya Line, the clockwise trains), and by a female voice on outbound trains (anti-clockwise trains on the Circle line and the Bolshaya Koltsevaya Line).

 The metro used to have a connection to the former Moscow Monorail, a 4.7 km, six-station monorail line between Timiryazevskaya and VDNKh which opened in "excursion mode" (i. e. as a low-frequency service used primarily by tourists) in November 2004 and started providing regular passenger services in January 2008.
-Since 2017 the monorail has been switched into "excursion mode" with less frequent trains, before being shut down on 27 June 2025.
+From 2017 the monorail switched to "excursion mode" with less frequent trains, before being shut down on 27 June 2025.

 Note: Line 13 is the former Moscow Monorail that was disestablished in 2025.
 The lines are still numbered as if the line were there.